pyrocms/pyrocms-docs/content/developers/tools/assets.md

 **Not combine and minify:**
 When an enabled group is rendered, a separate &lt;script&gt; or &lt;link&gt; tag is created for each file.
 If a minified version of a file has been given, it will be linked to.
 Otherwise, the non-minified version is linked to.
-NOTE THAT THIS MIGHT BE UNEXPECTED BEHAVIOUR.
-It is useful, however, when linking to remote assets.
-See the section on remote assets.

 **Not combine and not minify**
 When an enabled group is rendered, a separate  &lt;script&gt; or &lt;link&gt; tag is created for each file.